Skip to main content

 • Decision rights: Decide whether the person will have authority to make tradeoffs on budget, channels, messaging, agencies, and priorities.

-• Execution dependency: Identify whether the company can execute recommendations alone or needs someone to run the weekly operating cadence.
+• Execution dependency: Identify whether the company can act on recommendations alone or needs someone to run the weekly work.

 • Team readiness: Assess whether the current team needs a reviewer, a strategist, or an executive leader who can direct work and raise standards.

-• Problem shape: Separate narrow questions from structural problems; a campaign audit is consulting, while rebuilding marketing rhythm is fractional leadership.
+• Problem shape: Separate narrow questions from structural problems; a campaign audit is consulting, while rebuilding how marketing runs is fractional leadership.

-• Success definition: Define whether success is a recommendation delivered or a new way of operating installed.
+• Success definition: Define whether success is a recommendation delivered or a new way of working installed.

 1. Choose a consultant for contained questions: If the company needs an expert read on a specific issue, hire a marketing consultant and keep the scope tight.

-2. Choose a fractional CMO for operating gaps: If the company needs leadership across strategy, execution, team cadence, and reporting, bring in a fractional CMO.
+2. Choose a fractional CMO for operating gaps: If the company needs leadership across strategy, execution, team rhythm, and reporting, bring in a fractional CMO.

 3. Avoid the middle ground: Do not hire a consultant and expect them to behave like an accountable executive unless the engagement is designed that way from the start.

-At Nyman Media, we start by clarifying the operating gap.
-If the company needs a point of view, we say so.
-If it needs a senior marketing operator embedded in the business, we build the cadence, tighten the plan, and help the team ship.
+The honest starting point is to name the gap.
+If the company needs a point of view, say so.
+If it needs a marketing leader embedded in the business, the work is to build the rhythm, sharpen the plan, and help the team ship.

 Frequently asked